dhruvv-19/Wanderlust-travel-app/README.md

 - Verify ownership for listings and reviews
 - Handle flash messages and redirect logic
 - Centralize error responses (`ExpressError.js`)

 ---

+## 🖼️ Image Uploads

+- Integrated `multer` for handling multipart/form-data (file uploads)
+- Used `cloudinary` for image storage and secure delivery
+- Images are displayed via hosted URLs
+- Users can upload images while creating or editing listings

+---